 GABA (an inhibitory neurotransmitter), glutamate (an excitatory neurotransmitter), serotonin, and opioids may also play their part.

 For instance, people with depression who also have pronounced anhedonia seem to have reduced GABA levels.
-And, depressed people with reduced opioid activity experience less pleasure during positive interactions.
+And, depressed people with reduced opioid activity experience

 Depression and inflammation have been linked for some time.
 Scientists have measured increased levels of inflammatory compounds in people with depression.
 These chemical hallmarks include cytokines and C-reactive proteins.